Graylog2/graylog-ansible-role/README.md

 - name: Install java from openjdk
   hosts: graylog2_servers
   become: yes

   vars:
     # --- ommited lines ---
     graylog_install_java: false
+    # Ensure to add this option if not added elastic.elasticsearch will install openjdk-7 that will break graylog2
+    es_java_install:               False

+    # Option 2: seems that there is undocummented var that could be used with elastic.elasticsearch
+    # role to force java version:
+    # es_java: openjdk-8-jre-headless

   roles:

     - role: geerlingguy.java